ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 rotated = rectangle(10, 20, 45);
 ```

-And this creates a problem, because we now need to go through and update all existing function calls for any unrotated rectangles, and add an additional argument for a default rotation of 0
+And this creates a problem, because we now need to go through and update all existing function calls for any un-rotated rectangles, and add an additional argument for a default rotation of 0

 ------
 ```java